 Hotels to stay in for Christmas in Cape May

-This boutique beach hotel is a fresh twist of modern design in a sea of Victorian-style bed and breakfast inns.
+This boutique beach hotel is a fresh modern design twist in a sea of Victorian-style bed and breakfast inns.
 The fam will feel right at home here— each room features a cozy living room, a full-service, stocked kitchen with plenty of dining space (so you can have meals in with littles), marble bathrooms, and comfy beds, including some with kid-friendly bunks.
 Feeling like you need to unwind?
 Schedule a massage while kids play board games provided by the hotel.
-Local Hotels’ smaller size and attention to detail give you a sense of calm as soon as you step through the doors—a welcome relief to all the holiday hustle and bustle happening outside.
+Lokal Hotels’ smaller size and attention to detail give you a sense of calm as soon as you step through the doors—a welcome relief to all the holiday hustle and bustle happening outside.

 5 Stockton Place, Cape May, NJ 08204